The-Pi-Academy/sort-algo-visualizer/README.md

 ## Algorithms Included

-Starting simple and building up:
+Currently implemented in both C++ and Rust:

 1. **Bubble Sort** - "Bubble" large values to the top (easiest to understand)
 2. **Selection Sort** - Find the smallest value and put it in place

+Coming soon:
 3. **Insertion Sort** - Like sorting playing cards in your hand

-Advanced algorithms (to be added):
 4. **Quicksort** - Divide and conquer with recursion
 5. **Merge Sort** - Another divide and conquer approach